rob-dbl/accumulator/testing/README.md

 A Python model of the accumulator was designed to ease the testing process of the unit.
 The file `accumulator.py` includes:
 1. The model of the unit, defined as the class `accumulator`;
 2. A class for easily generate and collect test vector, called `TestVector`;
-3. The ‘main()‘ definining the test procedure, where vectors are generated and applied to the `accumulator` object.
+3. The `main()` definining the test procedure, where vectors are generated and applied to the `accumulator` object.

 Stimuli and responses are translated into hexadecimal vector and saved into two `.txtv files, in this case `acc_stimulu.txt` and `acc_py_results.txt`.